chef/knife-vsphere/README.md

 --remove SNAPSHOT - Remove a named snapshot.
 --revert SNAPSHOT - Revert to a named snapshot.
 --revert-current  - Revert to current snapshot.
---start           - Indicates whether to start the VM after a successful revert --wait            - Indicates whether to wait for creation/removal to complete --find            - Find the VM instead of specifying the folder with -F --dump-memory     - Dump the memory when creating the snapshot (default: false) --quiesce         - Quiesce the VM before snapshotting (default: false)
+--start           - Starts the VM after a successful revert --wait            - Wait for creation/removal to complete rather than returning immediately --find            - Find the VM instead of specifying the folder with -F --dump-memory     - Dump the memory when creating the snapshot (default: false) --quiesce         - Quiesce the VM before snapshotting (default: false)